 LUXURY HOTELS AT A GREAT PRICE AND AMAZING FOOD

-I felt that the dining scene was better in Porto.
-Possibly because this is the wine region and places focused on wine always seem to appreciate good food.
-From Michelin star multicourse experiences to Portuguese sandwich stalls, there’s something to fit every preference and budget.
+My personal opinion is that the dining scene is better in Porto vs. Lisbon.
+Possibly because this is the wine region.
+Cities focused on wine always seem to appreciate good food.
+From Michelin star multi-course experiences to Portuguese sandwich stalls, there’s something to fit every preference and budget.

-In general, your dollar with get you a better experience in Porto than in Lisbon.
+In general, your dollar with get you a better experience in Porto vs. Lisbon.
 When compared to Lisbon, I found that for the same price you’ll find both higher quality hotels and restaurants in Porto.

 Lisbon used to be more affordable, but the last few years I’ve found it difficult to find a decent hotel in an ideal location at a good rate.
-It’s not the ultra-cheap destination it used be.
+Lisbon is NOT the ultra-cheap destination it used be.

 Harry Potter fans will love Porto